BMW M3 Touring Review & Prices

 In town

 With a practical performance car, you want it to be relatively easy to live with in day-to-day driving to make the most of what it offers.
-What’s the point in a fast estate if the ride is so bone-shakingly stiff you can’t bear to take it to the local IKEA.
+What’s the point in a fast estate if the ride is so bone-shakingly stiff you can’t bear to take it to the local IKEA?

 Fortunately, the M3 Touring does a good job of smoothing out bumps in the road.
 Sure, it’s not as comfortable as the regular model, but nor does it skip across the surface like a stone on water.
 There are different suspension modes, and we’d recommend sticking to comfort, otherwise every speed bump and pothole will make you wince.
+Just remember that the CS model is even stiffer again, but actually its ride comfort hasn’t suffered all that much.

 You can raise the seat high, even with the figure-hugging carbon bucket seat, so visibility is good looking forward.
 It’s pretty clear out the back, too, even if the rear window looks like it’s in a different postcode.